 - Private Accommodation is a flat or house rented directly from and managed by a landlord or an agency.
 You will share the kitchen and toilet with your flatmates.
-In London, the most popular and highly sought properties are 2 and 3 bedroom, because a studio flat is too small, a one-bedroom flat is too expensive and 4+ bedrooms are quite rare.
+In London, the most popular and highly sought properties have 2 or 3 bedrooms, because a studio flat is too small, a one-bedroom flat is too expensive, and 4+ bedrooms are quite rare.

-- Student Halls offer separate rooms in a building block and you tend to share kitchen with a few other students.
-Rooms can be private, shared or ensuite, up to your choice.
+- Student Halls offer separate rooms in a building block and you tend to share the kitchen with a few other students.
+Rooms can be private, shared, or en-suite, up to your choice.

-- Most student halls tend to be very new, carefully maintained and professionally cleaned every time people move out.
-Private accommodation condition however can vary, depends on the landlord.
+- Most student halls tend to be very new, carefully maintained, and professionally cleaned every time people move out.
+Private accommodation conditions, however, can vary depending on the landlord.
 Sometimes you can find really decent flats, but sometimes they can be very old, especially if the landlord has many investment properties.

-- Try to avoid big roads because they are very noisy, if the property is near a main road then should check windows for sound-proof.
-Ideally you should choose a small alley that is off the main road for easy commute.
+- Try to avoid big roads because they are very noisy; if the property is near the main road then you should check the windows for sound-proof.
+Ideally, you should choose a small alley that is off the main road for an easy commute.

-- Check if concierge service is available, otherwise you have to find a neighbour to receive parcels for you and that sometimes can be annoying – If the postman can’t find anywhere to drop your parcels, he will eave a card and you have to visit the Royal Mail warehouse with an ID to collect.
+- Check if concierge service is available; otherwise, you have to find a neighbour to receive parcels for you and that sometimes can be annoying.
+If the postman can’t find anywhere to drop your parcels, he will leave a card and you have to visit the Royal Mail warehouse with an ID to collect.

-- Check if there are supermarkets, restaurants, shops and convenient stores near the place, ideally within a 15-minute walk.
+- Check if there are supermarkets, restaurants, shops, and convenience stores near the place, ideally within a 15-minute walk.
 Don’t leave yourself starving at midnight!

-- Most student halls are well-located on big roads, either newly built or carefully maintained annually so no big security or location concerns.
+- Most student halls are well-located on big roads, either newly built or carefully maintained annually so there are no big security or location concerns.
 Halls always have concierge services.

-- If the hall is on a main road, try to live reasonably highup – But remember, the higher you are, the hotter it gets in the summer.
-The UK does NOT sell air-conditioner, and 30 degrees in London is nothing less than a torture.
+- If the hall is on the main road, try to live reasonably high up, but remember, the higher you are, the hotter it gets in the summer.
+The UK does NOT sell air-conditioners, and 30 degrees in London is nothing less than a torture.

 3. Viewing Tips for Private Housing

 - Gas/Heating: Similar to hot water, but slightly simpler because Gas and Heating are regularly checked by the utility provider.
-Within the first 5 seconds visiting a flat, turn on the heater and touch it when you are about to leave the property.
-Remember to listen for noise, some heaters look newly painted but can be very noisy at night.
+Within the first 5 seconds of visiting a flat, turn on the heater and touch it when you are about to leave the property.
+Remember to listen for noise; some heaters look newly painted but can be very noisy at night.

-- Sound-proof: Shut the windows and doors and listen carefully for sounds from the street or neighbours.
-Also don’t forget to knock on all walls to see which one is solid and empty – You don’t want the wall next to your neighbour to be too thin and never be able to party, do you?
+- Sound-Proof: Shut the windows and doors and listen carefully for sounds from the street or neighbours.
+Also, don’t forget to knock on all the walls to see which one is solid and empty.
+You don’t want the wall next to your neighbour to be too thin and never be able to party, do you?

 - Concierge: As said above, ask where the concierge office is.
 If there isn’t one, find out how you can receive parcels.

 - General Condition: The age of the flat can be very misleading because in the UK people tend not to renovate the outside but only inside the flat.
-Check the door locks, all corners of each room, door hinges, storage, floor, carpets, ceiling, light bulbs, electric sockets and especially inside kitchen white goods.
+Check the door locks, all corners of each room, door hinges, storage, floor, carpets, ceiling, light bulbs, electric sockets, and especially inside the kitchen white goods.
 Overall, if the flat is new or well-maintained, everything will be of the same standard, so if one thing or two bother you, triple-check it to make sure how the flat was taken care of.
-The most important thing is to see if it was just not clean or it was too old to be used – you can always clean stuff yourself, but not always able to replace obsolete facilities.
+The most important thing is to see if it is just not clean or too old to be used.
+You can always clean stuff yourself, but you will not always be able to replace obsolete facilities.

-Private flats tend to have contract price cheaper than Halls, depends on the condition of the property.
-On average, minimum price for a non en-suite room in:
+Private flats tend to have contract prices cheaper than Halls, depending on the condition of the property.
+On average, the minimum price for a non-en-suite room in:

-All numbers are very relative, subject to various elements such as conditions (new or old), bills, furnished or unfurnished, location etc
+All numbers are very relative, subject to various elements such as condition (new or old), bills, furnished or unfurnished, location, etc.

 (Double Room in King’s Cross, £900 NOT incl. bills)